core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * Described the use of the Echo option like done in draft-ietf-core-oscore-groupcomm.

-* Given more context around priorized packet forwarding in 6LoWPAN.
+* Given more context around prioritized packet forwarding in 6LoWPAN.

 * Expanded considerations about replayed group requests.